mongodb/docs/source/includes/troubleshooting-onprem-installation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Confirm the URI or IP address for the |mms| service is stored
-correctly in this property in the
+correctly in the :setting:`mongo.mongoUri` property in the
 ``<install_dir>/conf/conf-mms.properties`` file:

 .. code-block:: ini